 No topics are associated with this blog

-The most generally acceptable way of reducing Medicare costs is to increase the retirement age at least to age 70, and perhaps 75.
-For one thing, we must not allow a thirty year vacation at the end of life to become a national entitlement, if only because eventually the rest of the world will figure out how to compete with such an unsustainable model
+The most generally accepted way of reducing Medicare costs is to increase the retirement age at least to age 70, and perhaps 75.
+For one thing, we must not allow a thirty-year vacation at the end of life to become a national entitlement, if only because eventually the rest of the world will figure out how to compete with such an unsustainable model

 And finally, we must recognize that a growing proportion of the health costs of the nation are self-inflicted things like alcoholism and drug addiction, to say nothing of obesity and unwise nutrition